A2-Planar Algebras II: Planar Modules

-These graphs carry a cell system \cite{ocneanu:2000ii, ocneanu:2002}), and consequently representations of the Hecke algebra, for the $SU(3)$ $\mathcal{ADE}$ graphs.
-These cells give numerical weight to Kuperberg's \cite{kuperberg:1996} diagram of trivalent vertices -- corresponding to the trivial representation is contained in the triple product of the fundamental representation of $SU(3)$ through the determinant.
-They will yield in a natural way, representations of an $A_2$-Temperley-Lieb or Hecke algebra.
+These graphs carry a cell system \cite{ocneanu:2000ii, ocneanu:2002}.
+These cells give numerical weight to Kuperberg's \cite{kuperberg:1996} diagram of trivalent vertices -- corresponding to the fact that the trivial representation is contained in the triple product of the fundamental representation of $SU(3)$ through the determinant.
+They yield, in a natural way, representations of an $A_2$-Temperley-Lieb or Hecke algebra.
 We computed the numerical values of the Ocneanu cells in \cite{evans/pugh:2009i}.
 For $SU(2)$ or bipartite graphs, the corresponding weights (associated to the diagrams of cups or caps), arise in a more straightforward fashion from a Perron-Frobenius eigenvector, giving a natural representation of the Temperley-Lieb algebra or Hecke algebra.

 The bipartite theory of the $SU(2)$ setting has to some degree become a three-colourable theory in our $SU(3)$ setting.
-This theory is not completely three-colourable since some of the graphs are not three-colourable- namely the graphs $\mathcal{A}^{(n)\ast}$ associated to the conjugate modular invariants, $n \geq 4$, and $\mathcal{D}^{(n)}$ associated to the orbifold modular invariants, $n \neq 0 \textrm{ mod } 3$, and the exceptional graph $\mathcal{E}^{(8)\ast}$.
+This theory is not completely three-colourable since some of the graphs are not three-colourable -- namely the graphs $\mathcal{A}^{(n)\ast}$ associated to the conjugate modular invariants, $n \geq 4$, $\mathcal{D}^{(n)}$ associated to the orbifold modular invariants, $n \neq 0 \textrm{ mod } 3$, and the exceptional graph $\mathcal{E}^{(8)\ast}$.
 The figures for the complete list of the $\mathcal{ADE}$ graphs are given in \cite{behrend/pearce/petkova/zuber:2000, evans/pugh:2009i}.

 In Section \ref{sect:JonesPA} we review the basics of Jones' planar algebras and planar modules, and in Section \ref{sect:A2planar_algebras} we review our construction of $A_2$-planar algebras.
 In Section \ref{sect:A2planar_modules} we describe $A_2$-planar modules, including the notion of lowest weight.
 In particular we describe all irreducible $A_2$-$PTL$-modules of lowest weight zero.
 Then in Section \ref{Sect:A2-GPA} we construct the $A_2$-graph planar algebra $P^{\mathcal{G}}$ for an $\mathcal{ADE}$ graph, and determine a partial decomposition of $P^{\mathcal{G}}$ into irreducible $A_2$-$PTL$-modules.